withaspirit/Sample-CRUD-Backend/README.md

 ## How to Run

-The app has been prepared to run without the user installing anything with an online IDE called `Replit.` For more details on how to run the app this way, see the [Replit Instructions](#replit-instructions) section.
+This application prepared to run with an online IDE called `Replit.` See the [Replit Instructions](#replit-instructions) section for details.

 Instructions on how to run the app from terminal are provided in [General Instructions](#general-instructions).